ahuounan/weather-app/README.md

-# Example Weather App based on React/Redux/Saga Architecture
+# Example Weather App, React/Redux/Saga Architecture
 An example Weather App based on a React/Redux/Saga architecture.
 The intention of this app is to showcase an implementation of an app based on **React/Redux architecture**.
 The App is split into two main sections: View and Store.

 ## View